-With over 23 years of experience, C.B. has worked with an array of patients in finding holistic resolution for emotional disorders (depression, anxiety), cancer, fertility issues, autoimmune disorders (Multiple Sclerosis, Lupus, Ulcerative Colitis, Crohn’s Disease) and many more conditions.
-Acupuncture is a helpful tool in addressing an array of health challenges, from bronchitis to pulled muscles, from weight loss to fibromyalgia, from allergies to asthma.
+With over 25 years of experience, C.B. has worked with an array of patients in finding holistic resolution for emotional disorders (depression, anxiety), fertility issues, autoimmune disorders (Multiple Sclerosis, Lupus, Ulcerative Colitis, Crohn’s Disease) and many more conditions.

-A: Thousands of years ago, Chinese physicians discovered that Qi (pronounced as Chi), the vital force, circulates throughout the body along fourteen major channels, twelve of which are duplicated on the left and right sides of the body.
+Meridians form a highly-complex invisible network transporting and directing Qi to every part of the body.
+Thousands of years ago, Chinese physicians discovered that Qi), circulates throughout the body along fourteen major channels, twelve of which are duplicated on the left and right sides of the body.
 The two other major channels are located in the center of the body, one in the front, the other in the back.
-There are also a number of so-called Extra Channels and Miscellaneous Channels throughout the body.
 Today, English-speaking acupuncturists usually call the channels "meridians."
-Meridians form a highly-complex invisible network transporting and directing Qi to every part of the body.